WordPress/openverse/documentation/meta/media_properties/api.md

 #### `audio_report`

-**Model docstring:** Represents audio tracks that have been reported by users.
+**Model docstring:** User-submitted reports of audio tracks.

-This contains an `AudioDecision` as well, if moderators have made a decision for this report.
+`AudioDecision` is populated only if moderators have made a decision for this report.

 (Audio-audio_set_foreign_identifier-notes)=